Metrical foot

 The foot is the basic repeating rhythmic unit that forms part of a line of verse in most Indo-European traditions of poetry, including English accentual-syllabic verse and the quantitative meter of classical ancient Greek and Latin poetry.
 The unit is composed of syllables, and is usually two, three, or four syllables in length.
-The most common feet in English are the iamb, trochee, dactyl, and anapest.
+The most common feet in English are the iamb, trochee, dactyl, and anapaest.
 The foot might be compared to a bar, or a beat divided into pulse groups, in musical notation.